mikeobrien/mikeobrien.github.com/_posts/2013-12-18-using-grunt-to-build-and-deploy-dotnet-apps.md

 ### Deploying ###

 I'm a big fan of using [Robocopy](http://technet.microsoft.com/en-us/library/cc733145.aspx) (n&eacute;e xcopy) to deploy web apps.
 We can use the [grunt-robocopy](https://github.com/mikeobrien/grunt-robocopy) task to run it (`npm install grunt-robocopy --save`).
-In your gruntfile, load the task and configure it as follows:
+In your `gruntfile.js`, load the task and configure it as follows:

 ```js
 module.exports = function(grunt) {